P3-NSF-NRT/P3_Corteva-Phenome2020-Workshop/Economical_Rovers/P3-Rover-3/README.md

    Do whatever you'd like with this code, use it for any purpose.
    Please attribute and keep this license.

-   This is example code for the Wireless Joystick with SAMD21.
+   This code is an example code for the Wireless Joystick with SAMD21.
 Any character entered through the Serial Monitor or when a condition statement is satisfied will be sent to the hardware UART pins.
    Assuming that you have a pair of XBees Series 1 modules (or Series 3 modules configured with 802.15.4 protocol) on the same channel, a character will be transmitted wirelessly between the XBees.
+The receiving
-The receiving XBee will then pass the character to the an ATmega328P microcontroller to move the robot forward.
+   XBee will then pass the character to the ATmega328P microcontroller to move the robot forward.

    Pressing down on D2 (if you soldered the joystick on the right or a button) will check the joystick on the left.
 A character will be transmitted when moving the joystick.

        up = forward
        right = forward turn right